dzuk-mutant/font_notes/tables/sbix.md

 ### Combination sbix and CBx

-It seems possible to combine sbix and CBx formats into the same font, if you point their table data both to the same glyph bitmap data sources.
+It seems possible to combine sbix and CBx formats into the same font, if you point their table data (in sbix and CBDT) both to the same glyph bitmap data sources in one of these tables.

-(CBx uses the CBLC to point to bitmap data, and the CBDT table to store it.)

-This isn't possible in TTX though, because TTX automatically calculates offsets.
+This isn't possible if you're using TTX though, because TTX automatically calculates offsets.

 ### Structure!